binarez/PerlinAnsi/README.md

 # PerlinAnsi
-ASCII/ANSI render of Perlin 2D noise using stb_perlin:
+ASCII render of Perlin 2D noise using stb_perlin:
 - Fullscreen;
 - Windows only;
 - Press any key to quit.